KyleRiebs/NBA-Draft-Analysis/README.md

-# README FOR NBA DRAFT COMBINE TO CAREER SUCCESS ANALYSIS
+# NBA DRAFT COMBINE TO CAREER SUCCESS ANALYSIS
 ## by Kyle Riebeling

 In the directory "\FinalProject_KyleRiebeling\" are the files needed to reproduce the analysis we preformed.
 You may also view the full analysis report in the pre-knitted "FinalReport_KYLE_RIEBELING.pdf" file.